 A sitemap is a list of pages that will appear on the website.
 If the client is planning to combine or add new pages, this is established at the start of the project.
 In many cases, we may suggest combining pages in certain instances for streamlining the experience.
 We also will examine which pages bring in the most organic traffic and conversions and plan to bring those pages forward with improved content and natural integration into the website.

 A wireframe is a simple black and white layout of website elements and serves as the general blueprint of the design.
 This outline is the best way to get everyone on the same page before starting the actual design and makes sure all of the required elements are accounted for and organized.
 Depending on the project we may or may not create wireframes for subpage templates based on how the home page process goes.

-Using the approved wireframe, we will creating a design mockup with a look and feel based on the existing logo or brand guide and using actual photos and content where possible.
-We review this design with the client to gather feedback on the look and feel of colors, fonts, spacing etc.
+Using the approved wireframe, we will then create a design mockup with a look and feel based on the existing logo or brand guide with actual photos and content where possible.
+We review this design with the client to gather feedback on the look and feel of colors, fonts, spacing, etc.

 Website Coding & Development

 Once the home page design is approved our team can move forward with coding and developing the website.
 The design process continues to establish wireframes and design mockups of any additional pages that require special attention.
 Our developers use a content management system (CMS) called WordPress.